 “You’re obviously a good friend,” I said to the girl who had been acting somewhat arrogantly towards me.
 “What else do you think I’d like about you if I got to know you better?”

 Her demeanor changed instantly.
-She looked at me curiously, seemingly lost for words for a few seconds, then she smiled a little and asked, “what do you mean?”
+She looked at me curiously.
+Seeming lost for words she paused for a few seconds.
+Then she smiled a little and asked, “what do you mean?”

 I was at a birthday party that she was hosting for a mutual friend of ours when I met her.
 From the start, it seemed that she assumed I was trying to hit on her (I was not), and she was acting distant, maybe even arrogant.

 Normally I wouldn’t bother too much, but since my friend absolutely loved this girl, I wanted to get to know her a little bit too.
 To do that, I knew I had to change our dynamic a little.
 Her seeing me as just another guy who was trying to suck up to her because she was pretty wouldn’t do.

 “Well,” I continued, “you’re throwing this amazing party in your own apartment for Martin.
 It takes a good friend to do something like that.
 But I don’t know you at all, so I’m curious if there’s anything else I’d like about you if I spent more time around you.”

 “Oh,” she said, smiling a genuine smile at me for the first time, “thank you.
 I mean.
 I’m not sure.
 I hope so?
 I guess I’m mostly a nice person.
 What would you like to know about me?”
 The dynamic had shifted.

 The technique I used is called “qualifying”.
 To qualify someone is to ask them to brag about themselves to you.
 You’re asking them to live up to your standards.
 Or at the very least to tell you something positive about themselves.

 If you do this in a way that sounds as if you’re curiously trying to discover something about them that you might like, it tends to work very well.